madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 ### EDA Conclusions

-The EDA conducted in this section gives valuable information about the distributions of our two samples that allows me to determine next steps for obtaining meaningful results.
-I learned that our MMSE data within both groups is not normally distributed.
-This means that I am not able to use parametric statistical methods to derive results, because one of the assumptions the test requires is for the data distribution to be approximately normal. therefore, I will need to use a different type of statistical method that does not require this assumption to be met.
+The EDA conducted in this section give valuable information about the distributions of our two samples, allowing for next steps to be taken in order to obtain meaningful results.
+We learned that our MMSE data within both groups is not normally distributed.
+This means that we are unable to use parametric statistical methods to derive results, because one of the assumptions the test requires is for the data distribution to be approximately normal.
+Therefore, a different type of statistical method that does not include a normality assumption is required

 # Mann-Whitney Test

-To continue this analysis,  a nonparametric statistical method holding the assumption that the distributions have similar shapes can be used.
-Since the normality assumption is not relevant for this test, we are able to continue with our original data to derive meaningful results.
-The Mann-Whitney test compares the ranks of the MMSE scores between groups with and without a family history of Alzheimer's disease.
-The null hypothesis for this test is that there is no difference in the distribution of MMSE scores for both groups, and the alternative is that there is a significant difference.
+To continue this analysis,  a nonparametric statistical method holding the assumption that the distributions have similar shapes was used.
+Since the normality assumption is not relevant for this test, we were able to continue with the original data to derive meaningful results.
+The Mann-Whitney test compared the ranks of the MMSE scores between groups with and without a family history of Alzheimer's disease.
+The null hypothesis for this test was that there is no difference in the distribution of MMSE scores for both groups, and the alternative was that there is a significant difference.

 ``` r
 wilcox.test(MMSE ~ FamilyHistoryAlzheimers, data = alz_data, alternative = 'two.sided')